SpotOn Logo

 SPOTON POLAND spółka z ograniczoną odpowiedzialnością with its registered seat in Kraków (Aleja 29 Listopada 20, 31-401 Kraków), entered in the Register of Entrepreneurs of the National Court Register kept by the District Court for Kraków Śródmieście in Kraków, XI Commercial Division of the National Court Register under KRS number 0000807479, NIP 6762572293, REGON 384561488, email address: poland-rodo@spoton.com, phone number: +48 739971460 (the charge as for a standard call - according to the price list of the relevant operator) (hereinafter: the "Controller");

-2. The Controller has appointed a contact person for Data Protection matters - Jakub Paczkowski, whose task is to ensure the correctness of personal data processing.
-You can contact Jakub by e-mail: poland-rodo@spoton.com.
+2. The Controller has not appointed a Data Protection Officer.
+A contact person for privacy matters is available at the e-mail: poland-rodo@spoton.com.

 3. The Controller shall ensure that it takes special care to protect the interests of data subjects, and in particular declares that: